Back pain and sciaticaHerniated disk; Sciatica

 - Significant pain that lasts more than 1 to 2 months

-- Symptoms such as pain, numbness, or tingling extending from the buttocks down the leg that are very severe or get worse
+- Symptoms such as pain, numbness, or tingling extending from the buttocks down the leg that are very severe or are getting worse

 - Muscle weakness that is significant, persistent, or getting worse